Artifactory support for NuGet provides:

 NuGet tools require that sensitive operations such as push and delete are authenticated with the server using an

-Viewing Individual NuGet Package Information Within the Artifactory UI
+Viewing Individual NuGet Package Information

 You can view all the metadata annotating a NuGet package by choosing the NuPkg file in Artifactory's tree browser and selecting the